July 15, 2020

 - Seniors who suffer abuse are 300% more likely to die within three years after they have suffered the abuse.

 Elder Abuse, especially when it involves someone in a residential care facility, is often difficult to detect and usually goes unreported.
-The attorneys at Gharibian Law are here to help defend the rights of Elder Abuse victims and hold the abusive or negligent party accountable for any illness you or a loved one may have suffered as a result of their actions.
+Gharibian Law is the top Elder Abuse attorney in Los Angeles or surrounding area.
+We are here to help defend the rights of Elder Abuse victims and hold the abusive or negligent party accountable for any illness you or a loved one may have suffered as a result of their actions.
 Contact us at 888-288-0091 or schedule a free consultation.